Cheating in baseball: Sign stealing

-Performance-enhancing substances
+Performance-enhancing drugs

 Baseball players have used amphetamines and steroids to enhance their physical performance.
 The United States Army gave amphetamines, such as Dexedrine and Benzedrine, to soldiers during World War II, and baseball players who fought in the war introduced them to baseball clubhouses after they returned.
 During the Pittsburgh drug trials in 1985, Dave Parker and Dale Berra testified in court that Willie Stargell provided them with amphetamines, while John Milner testified about Willie Mays' use of amphetamines.
 Anabolic steroids were banned by baseball in 1991, though no program was established for drug testing.

 Following the 1998 home run record chase, more attention was paid to steroids and other performance-enhancing substances.
 In 2002, MLB and the Major League Baseball Players Association (MLBPA) agreed to a new collective bargaining agreement that included mandatory testing for performance-enhancing substances.
 The federal government began to investigate the Bay Area Laboratory Co-Operative (BALCO) in 2003; the ensuing BALCO scandal resulted in a federal grand jury investigation that compelled testimony from athletes including Marion Jones, Jason Giambi, and Barry Bonds, and determined that 27 athletes received steroids from BALCO.
 A panel of players and executives testified on steroid use in baseball before the House Government Reform Committee in 2005.
 Former U.S. Senator George J. Mitchell led a 20-month investigation on steroids in baseball that resulted in the release of the Mitchell Report in 2007.

 Mandatory testing expanded to include amphetamines and other stimulants in 2005.
 In 2011, testing was expanded to include human growth hormone (HGH).
 The Biogenesis scandal broke in 2013, alleging that Alex Rodriguez and Ryan Braun acquired HGH from an anti-aging clinic.
 A total of 13 players received suspensions.